beam-community/ex_machina/README.md

   factory :article do
     %Article{
       title: "Use ExMachina!",
-      author: assoc(:author, factory: user), # only available in ExMachina.Ecto
+      author: assoc(:author, factory: :user), # only available in ExMachina.Ecto
     }
   end